 How long does a Facelift procedure take?

-The facelift procedure can take from 2 to 4 hours.
+The facelift procedure can take from two to four hours.
 The length of the procedure is determined by the type of facelift selected and the inclusion of additional procedures, such as blepharoplasty.

 How Long Is Recovery After Facelift Surgery?